 A drug-food interaction occurs when your food and medicine interfere with one another.
 Interactions can happen with both prescription and over-the-counter medicines.
 These include antacids, vitamins, and iron pills.

-Not all medicines are affected by food, but many medicines can be affected by what you eat and when you eat it.
-For example, taking some medicines at the same time that you eat may interfere with the way your stomach and intestines absorb the medicine.
-The food may delay or decrease the absorption of the drug.
+Not all medicines are affected by food.
+Some, though, are affected by what you eat or when you eat it.
+Taking a medicine at the same time you eat can cause your body not to absorb the medicine.
+Or certain foods may delay or decrease the absorption of the drug.
+For example, you should not combine dairy and antibiotics.
 This is why some medicines should be taken on an empty stomach (1 hour before eating or 2 hours after eating).

 - Read the prescription label on the container.
 If you don’t understand something, ask your doctor or pharmacist.

 - Read all directions, warnings, and interaction precautions.
 Even over-the-counter medicines can cause problems.

 - Take all medicine with a full glass of water, unless your doctor tells you otherwise.